 Most modules are shown with a value of 15 credits.
 This is to simplify the procedure to fit the QM system.
 EBU modules are actually 44 contact hours instead of 33 so should count for more than 15 credits; BBx modules use Chinese credits that do not map exactly to QM credits.
-The exception is Personal Development Plan (PDP) which is 1.8.
-Engineering Environment is a mix of QM and BUPT modules that does not have any specific credits but counts 5% towards the award of Honours and exists in all JP modules, with a slightly different mix depending on programme; PDP counts towards Engineering Environment but does not have any real credits by itself, although it is shown on the transcript.
+CBx modules are co-delivered by QM and BUPT.
+Personal Development Plan & Entrepreneurial Skills is marked as a Core module with no credits as it forms part of Engineering Environment which is a mix of QM and BUPT modules.
+Engineering Environment is worth 15 credits and counts 5% towards the award of Honours.

 In addition there are more modules than in a degree in London in order to satisfy Chinese requirements - the module load is not symmetrical across semesters as the technical modules are balanced with the Chinese compulsory modules not shown.
 All modules are taught in English and every module must be passed for a degree to awarded (Chinese regulations) - so are all shown as core.